Give Thanks: Make a Cornucopia Table Setting

 - Scissors

-- Gourds, pumpkins, Indian corn and other harvest items
+- Gourds, pumpkins, colorful corn, and other harvest items

 - Help your child cut leaves from the construction paper.
 There’s no “right” leaf shape, but it can be fun to collect leaves from your yard or from around your neighborhood and copy their shapes.
-Your child can also practice symmetry by folding a piece of paper in half before cutting, drawing half of a leaf shape and then cutting it out.
-When she opens it up, she'll have a completely symmetrical leaf shape.
+Your child can also practice creating symmetrical shapes by folding a piece of paper in half before cutting, drawing half of a leaf shape, and then cutting it out.
+When your child opens it up, it will be a completely symmetrical leaf.

 - Keep cutting!
 You’ll want to cut out around 20 to 50 leaves.

 - This is a project the whole family can do together!
-Divvy the leaves up among your family members—save a handful for any Thanksgiving guests you might have coming over for dinner.
-Each person will use markers to write one thing he or she is thankful for on each leaf.
-Each person can make as many thank you leaves as he likes!
+Divvy the leaves up among your family members—save a handful for any Thanksgiving guests who might be coming over for dinner.
+Each person will use a marker to write something they're thankful for on each leaf.
+Each person can make as many thank-you leaves as they like!

 - When you’re done, scatter the leaves in and around the cornucopia and fill the basket with the harvest items.